 gtag('js', new Date());

 Paramhansa Yogananda (1893-1952), was the first yoga master of India to take up permanent residence in the West.
-He arrived in America in 1920, and traveled throughout the United States on what he called his “spiritual campaigns.”
+He arrived in America in 1920, and, in 1925, established a headquarters for his work in Los Angeles.

 His initial impact was truly impressive.
+It included a meeting with President Calvin Coolidge, and many celebrities of the day became his students, including the renowned operatic soprano Amelita Galli-Curci and the world-famous biologist and horticulturist, Luther Burbank.
 But his lasting impact has been even greater.
 His Autobiography of a Yogi, first published in 1946 , helped launch a spiritual revolution in the West.
 His message was nonsectarian and universal.

 Yogananda’s teacher, Swami Sri Yukteswar, sent him to the West saying, “The West is high in material attainments, but lacking in spiritual understanding.
 It is God’s will that you play a role in teaching mankind the value of balancing the material with an inner, spiritual life.”

 Swami Kriyananda, a direct disciple of Paramhansa Yogananda, founded Ananda Village (in Northern California) in 1969 to fulfill Yogananda’s vision of “World Brotherhood Colonies,” or spiritual cooperative communities.
-Yogananda envisioned a place where all people, not just monastics, could devote themselves to living a divine life, dedicated to practicing the teachings of yoga in every aspect of their daily life.
+Yogananda envisioned a place where families, couples, singles and monastics could devote themselves to living a divine life, dedicated to practicing the teachings of yoga in every aspect of their daily life.